analogdevicesinc/tmcl_ros/README.md

 > - _The command in Terminal 3 auto-stops by itself._

 ### Test Position Mode
-To do a quick test of Position Mode, there is a fake position script that you can run.
+To do a quick test of Position Mode, there is a fake position script that the user can run.
 Idea is, this script will send Position commands (as a ROS topic), then the first motor should be expected to:
 1. Rotate 360 degrees (clockwise) every 5 secs, 3 times
 2. Stop for 5secs